 “We had an excellent exchange with Rep. Boyle about the administration’s proposed tariff increases,” says Milay Galvez, ASE’s manager of commercial sales and sponsorships.
 “We would not be able to absorb these tariff increases without a significant price increase that will affect our customers and our sales.”

-“We continue to work with our Representatives in Congress to make sure the interests of the bicycle industry and cyclists are represented in Washington,” Galvez says.
+“All of us continue to work with our Representatives in Congress to make sure the interests of the bicycle industry and cyclists are represented in Washington,” Galvez says.
 “We are very appreciative of Rep. Boyle’s support of bicycling in the greater Philadelphia area and look forward to collaborating with him in the future.”

 Rep. Boyle’s visit to ASE further demonstrated his support for bikes.
 He has been an advocate of efforts by Circuit Trails and East Coast Greenway to improve access and recreation along the Delaware River, closing gaps to create better connections from South to Northeast Philadelphia.